 In many cases, federal employees find that their most recent 36 months of pay is their highest and can calculate and estimated annuity from that.
 However, the OPM will make the final calculation on your High 3 average.

 To estimate your Federal Disability Retirement annuity, you will receive 60% of your high-3 average salary the first year you are approved for disability retirement and from year two until you reach the age of 62, you will receive 40% of your High-3 each year.
+Check out our calculator to learn how much you will earn on Federal Disability Retirement.

 Q: Will I receive COLA while on Federal Disability Retirement?